astropy/astropy/docs/units/index.rst

 arithmetic with physical quantities.
 Examples of physical quantities are meters, seconds, Hz, etc.

-`astropy.units` does not know spherical geometry or sexidecimal: if you want to deal with celestial coordinates, see the `astropy.coordinates` package.
+`astropy.units` does not know spherical geometry or sexagesimal (hours, min, sec): if you want to deal with celestial coordinates, see the `astropy.coordinates` package.

 Getting Started
 ===============